mit-riya/p2pnetwork_blockchain/doc.md

 - Lightweight Operation: Light nodes operate with reduced resource requirements compared to full nodes.
 They store the hash of the blocks but do not store the entire blockchain and can still participate in network activities.
 - Request Access: Similar to full nodes, light nodes can request access to the blockchain data from other nodes in the network.
 - Broadcast Transactions : You can perform actions such as requesting access to the blockchain, broadcasting transactions, connecting to other nodes, stopping the node, displaying the blockchain.

-This is a completely decentralized, peer to peer network and offers the following additional functionalities :

-- Network Propogation and Broadcasting: Messages are efficiently broadcasted through the network without the need of establishing direct links between any two nodes.
-- Spam Protection : Ensures that a node doesn't broadcast the same message repeatedly thereby flooding the network unnecesarily.
--